AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  # ln cx c-w
  # to make a file executable 'cx filename'

-The following example is useful for Triton users:
+The following example is useful for Triton users: `array jobs
-External hyperlinks, like `array jobs
 <http://scicomp.aalto.fi/triton/tut/array.html>`_,
-where you handle array subtasks based on the its index.
+where one handles array subtasks based on its index.

 :Exercise 2.3: